touled/archiver/README.md

 ### Extract

 To extract files from zip file, pipe zip file output to archiver.
 Files and folders will be extracted into the current directory.
-Files and folders with the same name will be overwritten.
+Files and folders with the same names will be overwritten.

 Example: